This article may contain compensated links. See our full disclosure here

 When you get hungry there are a number of decent eateries inside the station itself at Mercato Centrale – an upscale food court.
 For your mandatory pizza fix head to nearby Forno Roscioli Pietro or for pasta, the cacio e pepe Trattoria Da Danilo is as good as it gets.

-- BUDGET – Floris Hotel – great value modern budget accommodation close to Roma Termini station
+- BUDGET – Hotel Domus Praetoria – great value classic-style budget accommodation close to Roma Termini station

 There are many apartments in the Roma Termini area but you’ll want to be discerning when you choose your stay.
 This beautiful apartment close to the station has all the comforts you need for a short stay in Rome.

-The Testaccio / Ostiense area is a just outside Rome’s central historic district, tucked away behind Aventine Hill.
+The Testaccio / Ostiense area is just outside Rome’s central historic district, tucked away behind Aventine Hill.
 This local neighborhood has interesting sights, wonderful restaurants and interesting specialty boutiques to explore.
 Of particular interest is Rome’s Non-Catholic cemetery where poets Keats and Shelley were laid to rest.
-And right next to it you’ll find a 2,000 year old pyramid, the tomb of a Roman senator.
+And right next to it, you’ll find a 2,000-year-old pyramid, the tomb of a Roman senator.